-After awakening, even clarity sees the polish — and still chooses to plant.
+Clarity sees the polish.
+And still chooses to plant.

 Dharma Pageantry